Royal Mausoleum (Mauna ʻAla): Construction

 Robert Crichton Wyllie, Minister of Foreign Affairs, was buried here in October 1865.
 Over time, the remains of almost all of Hawaii's monarchs, their consorts, and various princes and princesses would rest at the Royal Mausoleum.

 Kamehameha I and William Charles Lunalilo are the only two kings not resting at the mausoleum.
-William Charles Lunalilo, the shortest-reigning Hawaiian monarch, (one year and 25 days only), was buried in the Lunalilo Tomb in the church cemetery resting in the courtyard of Kawaiahaʻo Church.
+Lunalilo, the shortest-reigning Hawaiian monarch (one year and 25 days only), was buried in the Lunalilo Tomb in the church cemetery in the courtyard of Kawaiahaʻo Church.
 Princess Nāhiʻenaʻena and Queen Keōpūolani are buried on Maui at Waiola Church.